ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Mac_ parks his bike outside Makayla and Asher's home. _DOMINIC_, the talkative neighbor, answers the door.

 **DOMINIC**
 Oh, what's up Mr. Mac - what's shaking my friend?
-How's your dad?
+How's your Dad doing?
 **MAC**
 He's okay.

 **DOMINIC**
+What's he up to these days?

+**MAC**
+Works mostly

+**DOMINIC**
-You should tell him to call me sometime.
+Tell him to call me sometime.
 You looking for Makayla?

 **MAC**
-Yeah - I have her \*Item.
+Yea.

+**DOMINIC**
+> Makaylaaaaaaaaaaaaaaaaa

-_Makayla_ comes running down the stairs, arms full of laptops, camcorders, and various electronic equipment.
+_Makayla_ comes running upstairs from the den to the kitchen - with camcorders, and various electronic equipment in hand she .

 ## Scene 45: INT.
-MAKAYLA'S GRANDPA'S STUDY - DAY
+MAKAYLA'S DOWNSTAIRS DEN STUDY - DAY

-The room is cluttered with old DVD covers, playhouses, and dust-covered blankets concealing books and chests. _Makayla_, _Mac_, and _Asher_ huddle around a dusty laptop with basic movie editing software.
+The room is cluttered with bookcases of vinly and vhs - radios and dials - but beyond it lies a little beads that hang from the wall - as they enter between the dishwasher and the single cement window lays Makaylas inner headquarters. - She turns on a feed and it shows the remote locations outside - the feed shows the wigwam.  covers, playhouses, and dust-covered blankets concealing books and chests. _Makayla_, _Mac_, and _Asher_ huddle around a dusty laptop with basic movie editing software.

+There is a washer and dryer and various other household items.

 **MAKAYLA**
 _(whispering)_
-I was thinking we could triangulate the creature.
+> I was thinking we could triangulate the places where we had our encounters and make a map - find a pattern and start to track.

-**MAC**
-How do you know all of this?
+Makayla fires open a rediumnetary (sic) paint program on her computer.

 **MAKAYLA**
+> Mac...
+Mac

+**Mac**
+> Yeah?

+**MAKAYLA**
-Can I trust you?
+> Can I trust you?

 _Makayla_ retrieves an old, leather-bound journal from a shelf.
 She begins reading aloud from an entry dated 1925, describing her grandfather's encounter with strange creatures in the woods.

+Inside the book there are various drawings of the creatures - Mac's eyes grow wide.

 **MAKAYLA**
 _(reading)_
-"Cold - summer night in September - Wednesday - 1925 - cold windy - outside - near the coast - far off in the distance I stood with my father - and we both saw the stones..."
+> "Wednesday - 79 degree farhienhite - 1925 - wind gust averages ___ - outside - near the coast - far off in the distance I stood with my father - and we both saw the stones..."

 _As Makayla continues reading, the wind outside picks up._

+**MAKAYLA**
+_(determined, closing the journal)_
+> We have to find out what happened next.
+If Grandpa saw them, then we can too.
+We just need to figure out what they want... before it's too late.
+I think they want the chicken on the stick.

 **MAC**
-I think I should go home.
+> I think I should go home.

 **MAKAYLA**
-What do you mean?
+> What do you mean?

 **ASHER**
-It's getting windy.
+> It's getting windy.

 **MAC**
-My dad's been worried about the weather.
+> I don't feel good.

 **MAKAYLA**
-_(determined, closing the journal)_
-We have to find out what happened next.
-If Grandpa saw them, then we can too.
-We just need to figure out what they want... before it's too late.
-I think they want the chicken on the stick.
+> Don't lie to me Mac.

+The two look at each other for a good while.

+**MAKAYLA**
+> Don't ever lie to me.

+**MAC**
+> Okay - I want to go home because I don't think it is a good idea that we summon these creatures...

+**MAKAYLA**
+> You really think that?

+**MAC**
+> What do you mean?

+**MAKAYLA**
+> Is that the real reason why you want to go home?

+**ASHER**
+> Makayla - stop

+**MAC**
+> I want to see my dad.

+**MAKAYLA**
+> What do you think he's doing right now?

+**ASHER**
+> Makayla...

+**MAC**
+> I'm out of here.

+_Mac gets up and walks out the deen and grabs his bike and rides home.

+## SCENE 45B

+Mac rides his bike home alone among the tall grass.

+---

 **MAC**
 Okay - when do you want to do this?